alshedivat/al-folio/_pages/teaching.md

 - *Introduction to Macroeconomics.* National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
 - B.Sc.
 Thesis Advisor.
 National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
    - _2018-2019_
+     - Bylbas Daria (year 2).
+"Monetary Policy in Russian and the Financial Crisis 2008."
+     - Chagovets Alina (year 3).
+"Stock Correlation in the Constructed Portfolio: Analysis of Russian Stock Market."
+     - Dumitskaya Anna (year 3).
+"Analysis of Foreign Exchange Reserves in Russia."
+     - Kovalenko Anzhelika (year 3).
+"Economics of Digital Goods."
-     - Shisharin Nikolai. _Analysis of the correlation between the exchange rate and the interest rate_
+     - Shisharin Nikolai (year 3).
+"Analysis of the correlation between the exchange rate and the interest rate."
    - _2017-2018_
    - _2016-2017_
    - _2015-2016_